nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 ---

-In this series of blog posts I will showcase an algorithm or data structure from the [Swift Algorithm Club](https://github.com/raywenderlich/swift-algorithm-club) and highlight how it could be applied.
-Without further ado, I'd like to introduce you to the concept of a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) by first describing the problem it solves.

 Imagine that in your iOS app you have a UIWebView that loads an arbitrary URL.
 There are plenty of malicious sites on the web and we should certainly take actions to prevent or warn our users if they attempt to access a nefarious site.
 This begs the question: what's an efficient way of checking if the domain in a URL is known to be a malicious site?
 Perhaps as a first pass at the problem, you would find a dossier of malicious domains, store the dossier in a set, and check to see if the domain in the arbitrary URL exists in the set.

 ```swift